ransome1/sleek/README.md

 # sleek

 ## 🚨 Help wanted 🚨
 Amazing feature requests, major and minor bug reports are piling up, and great discussions are ongoing.
 I want to thank you for supporting this project.
 But I also need to admit that I'm overwhelmed by the sheer amount of work.
 Please understand that sleek is FOSS and I'm not aiming to earn money with it, so my time on the project is limited.
+This project will benefit from
+* Refactoring existing code (HTML, CSS, JavaScript)
+* Adding missing e2e test cases (Playwright)
+* Improving UX/UI
+* Improving automation in sleeks distribution channels (Snap, Flathub, homebrew, AUR, Windows App Store, Mac App Store)
+* Managing the issues list on GitHub

-If you are skilled in `HTML, CSS, JavaScript, the Electron framework, writing Playwright test cases, improving UX/UI or if you're able to maintain sleek for one of the distribution channels`, please check in with me <a href="https://github.com/ransome1/sleek/discussions/388">here</a> or check the <a href="https://github.com/ransome1/sleek/issues">issue list</a> and start working on bugs and feature requests.
+If you want to support, please get in touch with me <a href="https://github.com/ransome1/sleek/discussions/388">here</a> or check the <a href="https://github.com/ransome1/sleek/issues">issue list</a> and start working on bugs and feature requests.

 ## sleek is an open-source (FOSS) todo manager based on the todo.txt syntax.
 It's available for Windows, MacOS and Linux
 + [Screenshots](#screenshots)